By Daniel Hubbard | August 29, 2011

 I shouldn’t skip over one difference between the two tests that every beginner in this business needs to know.
 That difference is in who can be tested.
 Anyone can take an mtDNA test that will tell them about their mother’s mtDNA.
 Only males can take a yDNA test that will tell them about their father’s yDNA.
 Never before have the brothers of genealogists been so popular.

 The difference I really want to think about is mutation rate.
-As far as I understand, the markers in the yDNA apparently mutate more rapidly than the markers in the mtDNA, so the genetic clocks carry different information.
+As far as I understand, mutations occur more frequently in yDNA than in mtDNA, so the genetic clocks carry different information.
 You can think of it like this.
 Imagine you have absolutely no sense of time and you are going to be in an experiment.
 There are two rooms with two very different clocks.
 You get to be in each room for a short amount of time, not more than two minutes, and you will be asked how long you were in the room once you leave.
 The catch is that you aren’t allowed to look at the room’s clock.
 How would you know how long you were in the room?
 You could count the ticks you hear.
 If you know the clock in the first room ticks once per second and you count ten ticks then you can say that you were in the room for between just over nine seconds and just under eleven seconds.
 On the two-minute scale of the experiment, that is pretty accurate even without looking.
 The clock in the other room only ticks once per minute.
 Now you have a problem.
 If the experimenters put you in the room for only ten seconds, you might hear one tick, you might not.
 If you hear a tick, what does it mean?
 You might have been in the room only for the fraction of a second that it took the clock to tick or you might have been in the room for almost the maximum two minutes.
 That is not very good accuracy.
 The scale at which the clock runs was not appropriate for the timescale that you were interested in.
 If you repeated the experiment but were put in the room for a few hours, you’d quickly lose track of the fast ticking clock but you could give a decent answer about how long you were in the room with the slow ticking clock.
 Different genetic clocks show this kind of different timescale.

 That was an extreme illustration of the kind of difference that one encounters between the yDNA and the mtDNA clocks.
 The mutation rate of yDNA means that it can give some discrimination on the scale of the number of generations that we frequently run into in genealogy.
 In the case of mtDNA, the hypervariable regions change more slowly.
 That makes them a great clock for long stretches of time but for shorter stretches it means the clock has to be used differently.
 I’ve seen it written over and over that if two people have a match in the mtDNA they probably have a recent common ancestor in their maternal lines.
 If they don’t quite match, then it is hard to really say much about how many generations back the common ancestor might be.
 Not being very sure how to interpret that statement, I looked for some timescale related numbers.